Learning the art of sweetgrass basketry

 Sweetgrass basket-making ties into South Carolina history, which third-graders are learning about in their social studies class.
 Baskets are made from palmetto leaves, sweetgrass, bulrush and long leaf pine needles.

 In addition to scissors, Snype used a tool called a nailbone to help the students make their items.
-A nailbone is the handle of a spoon or fort that has been filed to form a point.
+A nailbone is the handle of a spoon or fork that has been filed to form a point.
 Historically the actual bones of animals were used to create the tool – hence the name.

 Sweetgrass basketry is one of the oldest surviving African art forms in the United States.
 Sweetgrass basket-making can be traced back to the Wolof people of Senegal who weave a similar style of baskets.
 The coiled basket is an example of African cultural heritage that has survived the Trans-Atlantic slave trade.
-Africans from the coast of West Africa had knowledge of rice cultivation and were particularly sought after in the lowcountry.
+Africans from the coast of West Africa had knowledge of rice cultivation and were particularly sought after in the Lowcountry.
 These people brought with them culture, art and wisdom and would later become the Gullah/GeeChee.
 The Gullah/GeeChee corridor stretches from Cape Fear, North Carolina to Jacksonville, Fla., reaching 30 miles inland along the way.

 Snype’s work has been featured across the world and in the Smithsonian Institute.
 Snype said with lots of local development going on, sweetgrass is becoming scarce; her hope is that students learn to appreciate the art form.